Skip to main content

 Same as in SE::Google.

-A-Parser allows you to process results during parsing, and in this section, we have provided the most popular use cases for the Dogpile parser.
+A-Parser allows processing results directly during parsing; in this section, we have listed the most popular cases for the Dogpile parser

 Same as in SE::Google.